jaakkopasanen/Impulcifer/README.md

 - [Core Sound binaural microphones](http://www.core-sound.com/mics/1.php) with 30 dB noise
 - [Core Sound high-end binaural microphones](http://www.core-sound.com/bk/1.php) with 28 dB noise for 4060 capsule and 23 dB noise for 4061 capsule

-Low noise is very desirable for the binaural microphones because lower noise will means better signal to noise ratio for the HRIR.
+Low noise is very desirable for the binaural microphones because lower noise means better signal to noise ratio for the HRIR.
 All of these mics are electet microphones are as such require bias voltage (plug-in power) between 5 to 12 volts.
 These are typically designed to be used with digital recorders.
 The Sound Professionals mics with XLR connectors can be used with normal USB audio interfaces which offer significantly lower equivalent input noise